Key Takeaways

 Essential Minerals (Zinc & Copper)

-Zinc plays a crucial role in retinal health and helps transport vitamin A throughout the eye.
+Zinc plays an important role in retinal health and helps transport vitamin A throughout the eye.
 However, zinc supplementation must be balanced with copper to support proper mineral balance.
 Look for chelated forms like calcium magnesium zinc, which offer better absorption than basic zinc oxide.

 Whole-Food Enhancement: Quality vision supplement formulas are enriched with real whole foods like berries, turmeric, and leafy greens.
 These additions provide antioxidants and phytonutrients that complement isolated vitamins, offering a more comprehensive nutritional profile without unnecessary fillers or flow agents.